-- (a) the court document must be accompanied by such information, if any, as is required under any conditions stipulated concerning digital delivery in accordance with rule 14; - (b) where a court fee is chargeable in respect of the court document, the court document may not be used unless and until payment of the applicable court fee is recorded by a means for the time being authorised for the recording of the payment of a court fee; - (c) the date of filing, lodgment, or, as the case may be, issue of the court document shall, unless the contrary is proven, be deemed to be the date of filing, lodgment, or, as the case may be, issue recorded in any record kept for the purpose in the Office or on the network by or on behalf of the officer concerned and such date may be endorsed electronically on the court document and any copies by or on behalf of the proper officer and may be notified electronically through the network to the party concerned; - (d) for the purpose of fixing a return date for any originating document or notice of motion which requires a return date, and which is lodged for issue by digital delivery, a period of four days shall, in any case in which service is necessary, be allowed, subject to the provisions of any order of the Court in that regard; - (e) any obligation or entitlement arising under these Rules to lodge or, as the case may be, to file a court document shall, unless the contrary is proved, be satisfied by the digital delivery of the document to the network and the issuance by the network of confirmation of lodgment or, as the case may be, filing; - (f) the network or the proper officer shall alert digital users, prior to submission, where the filing, lodgment, or issue of any court document is subject to checking by a court officer.

-(4) Where the proper officer is satisfied that it is necessary to do so, he or she may:

-(a) retransmit a court document, and may certify the date of issue of the court document concerned;

-(b) deliver a printed copy of the court document concerned by delivery in hard copy, and may certify the date of issue of the court document concerned, and in either such case, any party or person affected may, subject to and in accordance with any order or direction of the Court, proceed on a court document or copy of a court document certified in accordance with paragraph (a) or (b).
+- (c) the date of filing, lodgment, or, as the case may be, issue of the court document shall, unless the contrary is proven, be deemed to be the date of filing, lodgment, or, as the case may be, issue recorded in any record kept for the purpose by or on behalf of the Clerk or on the network and such date may be endorsed electronically on the court document and any copies by or on behalf of the Clerk and may be notified electronically through the network to the party concerned; - (d) for the purpose of fixing a return date for any originating document or notice of motion which requires a return date, and which is lodged for issue by digital delivery, a period of four days will, in any case in which service is necessary, be allowed, subject to the provisions of any order of the Court in that regard; - (e) any obligation or entitlement arising under these Rules to lodge or, as the case may be, to file a court document shall, unless the contrary is proved, be satisfied by the digital delivery of the document to the network and the issuance by the network of confirmation of lodgment or, as the case may be, filing; - (f) the network or the Clerk will alert digital users, prior to submission, where the filing, lodgment, or issue of any court document is subject to checking by a court officer. - (4) Where the Clerk is satisfied that it is necessary to do so, he or she may: - (a) retransmit a court document, and may certify the date of issue of the court document concerned; - (b) deliver a printed copy of the court document concerned by delivery in hard copy, and may certify the date of issue of the court document concerned, and in either such case, any party or person affected may, subject to and in accordance with any order or direction of the Court, proceed on a court document or copy of a court document certified in accordance with paragraph (a) or (b).

-(5) Where any affidavit is for the time being authorised to be filed by digital delivery, the affidavit shall be transmitted in such electronic format as is accommodated by the network, and it shall be and remain the obligation of the party filing any such affidavit to retain the affidavit bearing the original manuscript signature of the deponent and any and all of the marked exhibits to the affidavit, which remain subject to the directions of any court before which such affidavit is, or may be, relied upon or opened.

-(6) Where any written statement of evidence or written statement outlining the essential elements of evidence is authorised or required by any Practice Direction or any order or direction of the Court to be delivered and/or filed in any proceedings in which digital delivery is for the time being authorised, such statement may be delivered and/or filed by transmission through the network, but shall, if intended to be admitted into evidence, be subject to verification on oath or affirmation at the trial of the proceedings.
+- (5) Where any affidavit is for the time being authorised to be filed by digital delivery, the affidavit shall be transmitted in such electronic format as is accommodated by the network, and it shall be and remain the obligation of the party filing any such affidavit to retain the affidavit bearing the original manuscript signature of the deponent and any and all of the marked exhibits to the affidavit, which remain subject to the directions of any court before which such affidavit is, or may be, relied upon or opened. - (6) Where any written statement of evidence or written statement outlining the essential elements of evidence is authorised or required by any Practice Direction or any order or direction of the Court to be delivered and/or filed in any proceedings in which digital delivery is for the time being authorised, such statement may be delivered and/or filed by transmission through the network, but shall, if intended to be admitted into evidence, be subject to verification on oath or affirmation at the trial of the proceedings.

-(7) Where any affidavit or any statement referred to in sub-rule (6) is for the time being authorised to be filed by digital delivery, Order 25A, rules 6(2) and 6(3) shall apply mutatis mutandis to any exhibits to such affidavit or statement.
+(7) Where any affidavit or any statement referred to in sub-rule (6) is for the time being authorised to be filed by digital delivery, Order 50A, rule 6 shall apply mutatis mutandis to any exhibits to such affidavit or statement.